bjovic/tech-challenge/README.md

 ## Running the Application with Docker

 The easiest way to run the application and all its dependencies is by using the provided `docker-compose.yaml` file.
-This will start the application along with Kafka, Zookeeper, Elasticsearch.
+This will start the application along with Kafka, Zookeeper, Elasticsearch, and Redis.

 ### Prerequisites